The Majority of Analysts Are Still Bullish on Puma Biotechnology, Inc. (PBYI)

-On Tuesday, shares of Puma Biotechnology, Inc. (NASDAQ:PBYI) marked $8.44 per share versus a previous $8.43 closing price.
-With having a 0.12% gain, an insight into the fundamental values of Puma Biotechnology, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-PBYI showed a fall of -3.54% within its YTD performance, with highs and lows between $5.50 – $36.75 during the period of 52 weeks, compared to the simple moving average of -13.90% in the period of the last 200 days.
+On Tuesday, shares of Puma Biotechnology, Inc. (NASDAQ:PBYI) marked $7.20 per share versus a previous $7.69 closing price.
+With having a -6.37% loss, an insight into the fundamental values of Puma Biotechnology, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+PBYI showed a fall of -17.71% within its YTD performance, with highs and lows between $5.50 – $35.70 during the period of 52 weeks, compared to the simple moving average of -25.39% in the period of the last 200 days.

 Goldman equity researchers changed the status of Puma Biotechnology, Inc. (NASDAQ: PBYI) shares from “Neutral” to a “Sell” rating in the report published on October 8th, 2019.
 Other analysts, including Citigroup, also published their reports on PBYI shares.
 Citigroup repeated the rating from the previous report, marking PBYI under “Neutral” rating, in the report published on May 10th, 2019.
 Additionally, PBYI shares got another “Neutral” rating from Cantor Fitzgerald, setting a target price of $20 on the company’s shares, according to the report published in May 10th, 2019.
 On January 17th, 2019, Leerink Partners Initiated an Mkt Perform rating and increased its price target to $21.
 On the other hand, Guggenheim Downgrade the “Neutral” rating for PBYI shares, as published in the report on January 3rd, 2019.
 Goldman seems to be going bullish on the price of PBYI shares, based on the price prediction for PBYI.
 Another “Underweight” rating came from JP Morgan.